liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 {@snipm stockticker/WindowQuery.java}{/}

-A join query involves the comparison of multiple events together.
-In the stock ticker example, a possible join query could be:

-Query 4.
-For the five most recent trading days starting today, select all stocks that closed higher than msft on a given day.

-When computing the result of such a query, a tuple is added to the output result depending on its relationship with respect to the price of msft for the same day.
-In most CEP systems, this is done by an operation similar to the JOIN operator in relational databases: the input stream is joined with itself, producing pairs of tuples (t<sub>1</sub>, t<sub>2</sub>) where t<sub>1</sub> belongs to the first "copy" of the stream, and t<sub>2</sub>belongs to the second.
-The join condition, in our example, is that the timestamps of t<sub>1</sub> and t<sub>2</sub> must be equal.
-Since traces are potentially infinite, join operations require bounds of some kind to be usable in practice; for example, the join operation may only be done on events of the last minute, or on a window of n successive events.

 ## Medical Records Management

 We now move to the field of medical record management, where events are messages expressed in a structured format called <!--\index{HL7} HL7-->HL7<!--/i-->.
 An HL7 message is a text string composed of one or more segments, each containing a number of fields separated by the pipe character (|).
 The possible contents and meaning of each field and each segment is defined in the HL7 specification.
-The following snippet shows an example of an HL7 message; despite its cryptic syntax, this messages has a well-defined, machine-readable structure.
+The following snippet shows an example of an HL7 message; despite its cryptic syntax, this message has a well-defined, machine-readable structure.
 However, it slightly deviates from the fixed tuple structure of our first example: although all messages of the same type have the same fixed structure, a single HL7 stream contains events of multiple types.

 ```
 1234567890^DOCLAST^DOCFIRST^M^